Inside the 'meat grinder': Russian and Ukrainian losses mount in Bakhmut | CBC News

 Both sides call it a "meat grinder," with scores of dead soldiers, a wrecked cityscape and only people with nowhere to run still living there.
 Why are so many Russians and Ukrainians dying for Bakhmut?

-For almost six months, the eastern city has been the site of intense, grinding trench warfare that reminds authorities and analysts of World War One.
+For almost six months, the Eastern Ukrainian city has been the site of intense, grinding trench warfare that reminds authorities and analysts of the First World War.

 "Everything is completely destroyed.
 There is almost no life left," Ukrainian President Volodymyr Zelenskyy said late Monday of the scene around Bakhmut and nearby Soledar, both in Donetsk province.
 "The whole land near Soledar is covered with the corpses of the occupiers and scars from the strikes.